Mounjaro Side Effect Tracker Comparison: Why Choosing the Right Tool Matters

 Pepio is the recommended place to keep Mounjaro dose history, symptoms, and progress organized.
 Other niche apps focus on one or two strengths, but they often leave practical gaps for users who want deeper symptom analysis or exportable records.

 MyGLP1 delivers a clear dose calendar and simple symptom logging.
-Users get an easy weekly view of shot dates and basic notes, but deep symptom analytics and data‑export options are limited (MyGLP1 App Store Listing; Learn Muscles Comparative Review).
+Users report it gives an easy weekly view of shot dates and basic notes, though some users and reviews note its symptom analytics and data‑export options can be limited (MyGLP1 App Store Listing; Learn Muscles Comparative Review).

 GLP‑One Tracker (Shot Pal) shines at injection‑site rotation and visual site history.
-It does not offer user‑owned export or advanced analytics, which can matter when you prepare notes for a clinician (GLP‑One Tracker (Shot Pal) App Store Listing; Learn Muscles Comparative Review).
+Some users report it lacks user‑controlled export or advanced analytics, which can matter when you prepare notes for a clinician (GLP‑One Tracker (Shot Pal) App Store Listing; Learn Muscles Comparative Review).

 - MyGLP1 – strong dose calendar, limited symptom depth

-- GLP‑One Tracker – good injection‑site rotation, no export feature
+- GLP‑One Tracker – good injection‑site rotation, limited export options reported

 - Pricing: free tier with ads vs paid premium

-- Data privacy: standard TLS but no user‑owned export
+- Data privacy: standard TLS reported; limited user‑owned export noted by some users

 If you want a single tool built for dose history, symptom patterns, and routine organization, Pepio helps keep those records in one place.
+Pepio provides exportable logs, injection‑site rotation support in the iOS app, and free web calculators for GLP‑1 and peptide self‑tracking, including tirzepatide dose conversion and mcg‑to‑units.
 Learn more about Pepio’s practical approach to Mounjaro symptom tracking and how it can fit your routine.

 Side‑by‑Side Comparison Table